Question:

 Answer:

 The answers to these questions have to do with Spitfire‘s auto-logout feature.
-By default, Spitfire will log a user out and then close after no activity for almost 5 hours.
-The System Administrator can change the time (in minutes) before auto-logout.
-This timeout duration is set in the ICTool.
+Spitfire will log a user out and then close after no activity for however many hours are indicated in ICTool.

-- Type in the Dashboard Timeout (min) field or use the spinners to change the amount of time before auto-logout.
+4. Type in the Dashboard Timeout (min) field or use the spinners to change the number of hours before auto-logout.

-- Click the Update Configuration button.
-Changes do not take effect until you update the site.
+6. Click the Publish Configuration button.
+Note that changes do not take effect until you update the site.

 See also KBA-01589